s-sathish/SampleKafkaProducerConsumer/README.md

 * `Instance count and Instance index`:

 These two params are very important when the application is deployed on multiple instances.

 ```bash
 Instance count = Number of instances the application is deployed
 Instance index = Will vary per instance.
 Starting from 0 to n -1 where n = InstanceCount
 ```

+* `Producer partitioning`;

+For data partitioning, the following properties needs to be set correctly.

+On Producer side:
+1. partitionKeyExpression - On what basis to decide the partition (Uses murmur hash internally for partitioning logic)
+2. partitionCount - Number of partitions on the topic

+On Consumer side:
+1. Just mark the consumer as ```partitioned = true```